clips/pattern/README.txt

 Example
 =======

 This example trains a classifier on adjectives mined from Twitter.
 First, tweets that contain hashtag #win or #fail are collected.
 For example: "$20 tip off a sweet little old lady today #win".
 The word part-of-speech tags are then parsed, keeping only adjectives.
 Each tweet is transformed to a vector, a dictionary of adjective → count items, labeled WIN or FAIL.
-The classifier uses the vectors to learn what other tweets look more like  WIN or more like FAIL.
+The classifier uses the vectors to learn which other tweets look more like  WIN or more like FAIL.

 >>> from pattern.web    import Twitter
 >>> from pattern.en     import tag